cynthiatreger/phsm-traffic-inspection/README.md

 * Filtering rules that cannot be enforced using NSGs on the PHSM subnet can be configured on the Firewall.
 * Both Spoke traffic and On-Prem traffic to the PHSM environment are secured.

-# Solution #2 - Firewall & Reverse Proxy
+# Solution #2 - Firewall & reverse proxy

 This design is a good option when performing SNAT on the Firewall is not approved by network security teams, requiring instead to keep the source and destination IPs unchanged for traffic crossing the Firewall.

-**Concept**: This architecture leverages a reverse-proxy, deployed in a dedicated subnet in the PHSM VNet directly or in a peered VNet:
+**Concept**: This architecture leverages a reverse proxy, deployed in a dedicated subnet in the PHSM VNet directly or in a peered VNet:
-* Instead of sending traffic to the PHSM devices, the destination is set to the reverse-proxy IP, located in a subnet that does not have the restrictions of the PHSM delegated subnet: both NSGs and UDRs can be configured, and combined with a Firewall in the central hub.
+* Instead of sending traffic to the PHSM devices, the destination is set to the reverse proxy IP, located in a subnet that does not have the restrictions of the PHSM delegated subnet: both NSGs and UDRs can be configured, and combined with a Firewall in the central hub.

 **Architecture diagram**: